 *The simulations were repeated 20 times per sample size, and the standard deviation of the parameter was then estimated per sex- and education groups.

-¶Note: The incidence rates for the simulation were estimated using 79,829 individuals (60.7% Female), and the remittance rates were estimated using 13,420 individuals (48.0% Female).
+¶Note: The incidence rates for the simulation were estimated using 79,829 individuals (60.7% Female), and the recovery rates were estimated using 13,420 individuals (48.0% Female).